A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 By Rhea Mogul, Aishwarya S. Iyer and Sophia Saifi, CNN

-(CNN) — Relations between India and Pakistan are cratering following a deadly attack in the disputed Himalayan region of Jammu and Kashmir that left more than two dozen tourists dead, raising fears of another military escalation between the nuclear-armed rivals.
+New Delhi and Islamabad (CNN) — Relations between India and Pakistan are cratering following a deadly militant attack in Indian-administered Kashmir that has sparked tit-for-tat reprisals and raised fears of another military escalation between the nuclear-armed rivals.

-New Delhi downgraded ties with Islamabad, summoned its top diplomat, suspended for the first time its involvement in a crucial water-sharing treaty and shut a key border crossing, among other punitive measures in the wake of what was the region’s worst assault on civilians in years.

-All but one of the 26 people massacred were Indian citizens, prompting a new wave of unrest in a region claimed by both Pakistan and India and that has been the epicenter of often violent territorial struggle between the two countries.

-For decades, several domestic militant groups, demanding either independence for Kashmir or for the area to become part of Pakistan, have fought Indian security forces, leaving tens of thousands killed in the violence.

-On Wednesday, India accused Pakistan of supporting terrorist groups in the region, after a little-known militant group called The Resistance Front claimed responsibility.
-Pakistan has denied any involvement.
+India and Pakistan both control parts of Kashmir but claim it in full, and have fought three wars over the mountainous territory.
+In 2019, Indian jets bombed targets inside Pakistan after a cross-border militant attack killed at least 40 Indian paramilitary personnel in its part of Kashmir.

+All but one of the 26 tourists massacred in the attack on Tuesday were Indian citizens.
+New Delhi swiftly pointed the finger at Pakistan, downgraded ties and suspended its participation in a crucial water-sharing treaty.

+Pakistan has denied involvement and said that any attempt to stop or divert water belonging to Pakistan would be considered an act of war.

-India’s Prime Minister Narendra Modi on Thursday vowed to pursue the attackers “to the ends of the earth,” during a speech in the northeastern state of Bihar.
+India’s Prime Minister Narendra Modi on Thursday vowed to pursue the attackers “to the ends of the earth,” while the UN has called on the neighbors to exercise “maximum restraint.”

-“From the soil of Bihar I say to the whole world, India will identify, track and punish every terrorist and their backers,” he said, using English rather than his usual Hindi.

-“India’s spirit will never be broken by terrorism.
-Terrorism will not go unpunished.
-Every effort will be made to ensure that justice is done.
-The entire nation is firm in this resolve.”

 Here’s what you need to know.